cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - SerializeElement: Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
   - DeserializeElement: Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SECG}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
     {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
 This includes checking that the
+    coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+    If these checks fail, deserialization returns an error.
+  - SerializeNonIdentityElement: Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
+Additionally, this function validates that the element is not the group       identity element.
+  - DeserializeNonIdentityElement: Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SECG}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+    {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
+This includes checking that the